MushroomEternal/Releases/README.md

 And then click on mods

-And then drag into mods folder
+And then drag Mushroom Eternal into your mods folder

 Info